scrappy1987/wsds_example/readme.md

-PAMM - SEED
+WSDS_EXAMPLE is based upon the PAMM seed and utilises the following technical stack:
 -----------

-PAMM-SEED is a template for building Web Applications using the PAMM stack:

 -   [Play](https://www.playframework.com/) for server side web pages and services